Home Tutorials Training Consulting Books Company Contact us

 The Map interface defines an object that maps keys to values.
 A map cannot contain duplicate keys; each key can map to at most one value.
 The HashMap class is an efficient implementation of the Map interface.

-To see the following code snippets in action, put them into this main method where put test code here is stated.
+To see the following code snippets in action, insert them into the main method where put test code here is stated.

 package com.vogella.java.collections.map;